uchicago-cs/cmsc23300/website/project1_tips.rst

 General socket confusion
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For those of you who did not take CMSC 15400 last year, or who did not do well in that class's socket assignment, working with sockets in the first Networks project can prove challenging.
+For those of you who have not taken CMSC 15400 recently, or who took a version of CMSC 15400 that did not include a socket assignment, working with sockets in the first Networks project can prove challenging.
 We recommend you read `Beej's Guide to Network Programming <http://beej.us/guide/bgnet/>`_ for a more thorough review of sockets.

 Common Issues in Projects 1b and 1c